musharafmaqbool/MISP-and-NESSUS-SCAN-CORRELATION/README.md

 ✅ Projest file guides you on how you can achieve correlation without the use of siem tool

 ✅ Misp basics file consists of basics of misp.

+✅ Misp and NVd file guides you on how to achieve correlation between mis[ pand nvd using ellasticsearch.

 ## **Project.ipynb Code Breakdown**
 This project contains three Python scripts inside the Jupyter Notebook: